roger8849/cybersecurity/KaliWorkshopProject/Readme.md

 - [Dmitry](https://tools.kali.org/information-gathering/dmitry): DMitry (Deepmagic Information Gathering Tool) is a UNIX/(GNU)Linux Command Line Application coded in C. DMitry has the ability to gather as much information as possible about a host.
 Base functionality is able to gather possible subdomains, email addresses, uptime information, tcp port scan, whois lookups, and more.
 - [DNSEnum](https://tools.kali.org/information-gathering/dnsenum): Multithreaded perl script to enumerate DNS information of a domain and to discover non-contiguous ip blocks.
 - [Nmap](https://nmap.org/): Mapping appliance which display the details of the devices connected to the current network.
 - [Whatweb](https://tools.kali.org/web-applications/whatweb): WhatWeb identifies websites.
 Its goal is to answer the question, “What is that Website?”.
 WhatWeb recognises web technologies including content management systems (CMS), blogging platforms, statistic/analytics packages, JavaScript libraries, web servers, and embedded devices.
-WhatWeb has over 1700 plugins, each to recognise something different.
+WhatWeb has over 1700 plugins, each to recognize something different.
 WhatWeb also identifies version numbers, email addresses, account IDs, web framework modules, SQL errors, and more.

 These tools are located under information gathering section in start menu in kali linux: